 Variations

-1. Central Style: Features pork belly, rice sheets, green vegetables, and a special anchovy sauce.
-Diners assemble these rolls themselves, sometimes adding green bananas, mango, and star fruit for a tangy twist.
+- Central Style features pork belly, rice sheets, green vegetables, and a special anchovy sauce.

-3. Northern Style: Uses thinly sliced pig’s ear mixed with garlic and lime juice, served with a light sweet-and-sour fish sauce.
+- Northern Style uses thinly sliced pig’s ear mixed with garlic and lime juice.
+The rolls are served with a light sweet-and-sour fish sauce.
 Popular as a street food in Hanoi, this version has a more exotic flavor profile.

-4. Pho Spring Rolls (Phở cuốn): Filled with beef, herbs, and vegetables wrapped in fresh rice sheets instead of dried rice paper.
-A salty-sour dipping sauce completes this roll, popular around Truc Bach Lake in Hanoi.
+- Pho Spring Rolls (Phở cuốn) are filled with beef, herbs, and vegetables wrapped in fresh rice sheets instead of dried rice paper.
+A salty-sour dipping sauce completes this roll.

-5. Vegetarian Lettuce Rolls: A lighter option filled with vegetables and tofu.
-Often paired with a thick peanut or ginger sauce, these rolls offer a healthier choice.
+- Vegetarian Lettuce Rolls are a lighter option with vegetables and tofu.
+These rolls are often paired with a thick peanut or ginger sauce.

-6. Crab Spring Rolls (Nem cua bể): Originating from Hai Phong, these rolls are filled with crab meat, shrimp, pork, wood ear mushrooms, and glass noodles.
+- Crab Spring Rolls (Nem cua bể) originate from Hai Phong.
+They are filled with crab meat, shrimp, pork, wood ear mushrooms, and glass noodles.
 They are deep-fried to golden perfection and served hot.

-7. Bo Bia (Chinese Sausage Rolls): Filled with Chinese sausage, eggs, carrots, jicama, and herbs, wrapped in rice paper.
+- Bo Bia (Chinese Sausage Rolls) is filled with Chinese sausage, eggs, carrots, jicama, and herbs, wrapped in rice paper.
 These rolls are paired with hoisin sauce or peanut butter sauce.